Variational Inference with Coverage Guarantees in Simulation-Based Inference: Discussion

 \section{Discussion}

-We have presented \textproc{CANVI}, a novel framework for producing marginally calibrated, efficient prediction regions from a collection of variational approximators with minimal computational and implementation overhead.
-We view guaranteeing marginal coverage as an important first step amongst many toward increasing the utility of such inference algorithms for downstream applications.
-This work thus suggests many interesting directions for future work.
-Of immediate theoretical interest would be identifying sufficient conditions for guaranteeing that the exact posterior recovers optimal efficiency of the \textproc{CANVI} procedure.
-Additionally, \textproc{CANVI} requires a well-specified forward model $\mathcal{P}(X\mid \Theta)$ to generate valid prediction regions; while this is a typical assumption, it generally only holds approximately in practice.
-Extensions to the misspecified case could leverage recent work for using conformal prediction under distribution shift, such as in \cite{tibshirani2019conformal,barber2022conformal}.
-Further, conditional coverage is of interest in certain scientific applications.
-While attaining conditional conformal guarantees was shown to be impossible in the general case in \cite{vovk2012conditional}, this presumes the lack of any probabilistic model.
-We are actively pursuing the extension of CANVI towards a variant of group-balanced conformal prediction, where the structure imposed by $q(\Theta\mid X)$ can be exploited to get stronger guarantees.
-Finally, leveraging conformal prediction over functional spaces may enable progress toward achieving guarantees for recovering full posterior distributions rather than solely for prediction regions.
+We have presented \textsc{CANVI}, a framework for producing marginally calibrated, efficient prediction regions from a collection of variational approximators with minimal overhead in simulation-based inference settings.
+We view such guarantees on marginal coverage as an important first step toward increasing the utility of such inference algorithms for downstream applications, suggesting many directions for extension.
+Of immediate interest would be extending \textsc{CANVI} to cases of misspecified forward models $\mathcal{P}(X\mid \Theta)$ by leveraging work on conformal prediction under distribution shift \citep{tibshirani2019conformal,barber2022conformal}.
+Further, leveraging \textsc{CANVI} over functional spaces may enable guarantees over the full posterior distributions.